-Issuer and Capital Structure:

-CenterPoint Energy Transition Bond Company II, LLC, a special purpose, bankruptcy-remote limited liability company wholly-owned by CenterPoint Houston.
+Issuer and Capital Structure: CenterPoint Energy Transition Bond Company II, LLC, a special purpose, bankruptcy-remote limited liability company wholly-owned by CenterPoint Houston.
 We have no commercial operations.
 We were formed solely to purchase and own transition property, to issue transition bonds and to perform activities incidental thereto.
 Please read "The Issuer" in the accompanying prospectus.
 In addition to the transition property, we will be capitalized with an upfront deposit of 0.5% of the Bonds' initial principal amount (to be held in the capital subaccount) and will have an excess funds subaccount to retain, until the next payment date, any amounts collected and remaining after all payments on the Bonds have been timely made.
 We are responsible to the State of Texas and the Texas commission.
-Specifically, pursuant to the financing order of the Texas commission relating to the Bonds,

-- our organizational documents and transaction documents prohibit us from engaging in any activities other than acquiring transition property, issuing transition bonds and performing other activities as specifically authorized by the financing order, - we must respond to representatives of the Texas commission throughout the process of offering the Bonds, with the financing order directing the Texas commission's financial advisor to veto any proposal that does not comply with all criteria established in the financing order, and - all required true-up adjustments must be filed by the servicer on our behalf.
+Specifically, pursuant to the financing order of the Texas commission relating to the Bonds, our organizational documents and transaction documents prohibit us from engaging in any activities other than acquiring transition property, issuing transition bonds and performing other activities as specifically authorized by the financing order, we must respond to representatives of the Texas commission throughout the process of offering the Bonds, with the financing order directing the Texas commission's financial advisor to veto any proposal that does not comply with all criteria established in the financing order, and • all required true-up adjustments must be filed by the servicer on our behalf.
 We have also agreed that certain reports will be submitted to the Texas commission by us or on our behalf.

-\$1,250,000,000 Senior Secured Transition Bonds, Series A, scheduled to pay principal semiannually and sequentially in accordance with the expected sinking fund schedule.

-Aaa/AAA/AAA by Moody's, S&P and Fitch, respectively.
+Securities offered: \$1,851,000,000 Senior Secured Transition Bonds, Series A, scheduled to pay principal semi- annually and sequentially in accordance with the expected sinking fund schedule.
+Expected ratings: Aaa/AAA/AAA by Moody's, S&P and Fitch, respectively.
 Please read "Ratings for the Bonds" in this prospectus supplement.

-1111 Louisiana, Suite 4655B, Houston, Texas 77002
+Issuer's address: 1111 Louisiana, Suite 4655B, Houston, Texas 77002

-$Securities\ of fered:$

-Expected ratings:

-Issuer's address:

-Subject to change, based on market conditions.

-Issuer's telephone number:

-Payment dates and interest accrual:

-Fixed rate Bonds: interest payable semi-annually, February 1 and August 1.
-Interest will be calculated on a 30/360 basis.
-The first scheduled interest and principal payment date is August 1, 2006